Books / Audio / Inspiration

-We’ll keep adding to this list, but here’s a few great titles to get you started on the Way.
+We start with our offerings from our own effecters: books, music and graphics that we’ve produced out of our own spiritual journeys.
+Then we move on to the books that have fueled us.
+We’ll keep adding to this list, but here’s a few great book titles to get you started on your Way.
 Grouped by author and topic as much as possible, all these books have been read by someone in theeffect who found them helpful, inspiring, essential, all the above.

-Click on the cover icons for more information, book previews, and online ordering.
+Click on the cover icons or links for more information, book previews, and online ordering.

 The Fifth Way